teristam/ZMQInterface/README.md

 The interface exposes all data and events and allows to provide events to the application, enabling the creation of advanced visualization and monitoring add-ons.

-A tutorial on how to write a python module will follow soon, however, the code in the examples under the `python_clients` directory may serve as good guidance for now.
+The code in the examples under the `python_clients` directory may serve as tutorial for now.
 Note that the application may be written in any language/platform supporting ZeroMQ.

 ## Installation Instruction

-At the moment, the plugin is compatible with the Linux and MacOSX versions of Open Ephys.
-I don't have Windows development expertise, so I will not port it to Windows myseld.
-If you are interested in porting it to Windows, this is probably a fairly simple task for an experienced developer.
-Please do contact me, and I will support the port as far as I can.
+The original plugin is compatible with the Linux and MacOSX versions of Open Ephys.
+The plugin was ported to Visual Studio/Windows and updated in 2018-2019 to a current Open Ephys version with modified plugin architecture.
+Some features were disabled during the process.

 ### Compile from source code